codeguy/php-the-right-way/pages/The-Basics.md

     . "\n"                                       // variables and escaped string .
 'I love learning' . $code . '!';

-vs.
+// vs

 echo "phptherightway is $adjective.\n I love learning $code!"  // Instead of multiple concatenating, double quotes
                                                                // enables us to use a parsable string
 {% endhighlight %}

-While using double quotes that contain variables, it's often the case that the variable will be touching another character.
+While using double quotes that contain variables, it is often the case that the variable will be touching another character.
 This will result in PHP not parsing the variable due to the variable being camouflaged.
 To fix this problem, wrap the variable within a pair of curly brackets.